-INTERNATIONAL ASSOCIATION OF COMBATIVE SPORTS IS A NON-PROFIT & NON-GOVERNMENT ORGANIZATION, WHO PROMOTE ALL COMBAT SPORTS WORLDWIDE
+INTERNATIONAL ASSOCIATION OF COMBATIVE SPORTS IS A NON-PROFIT & NON-GOVERNMENT ORGANIZATION, WHO PROMOTE COMBATIVE SPORTS WORLDWIDE

 A combat sport, or fighting sport, is a competitive contact sport, usually with one-on-one combat.
 Determining the winner depends on the particular contest's rules.
 In many fighting sports, a contestant wins by scoring more points than the opponent or by disabling the opponent.
 Mixed martial arts, boxing, wrestling, savate, kickboxing, kiaido, karate, muay thai, sanda, tae kwon do, judo, brazilian jiu-jitsu, samboand fencing are examples of combat sports.